hb9kns/m4rkthon/README.md

    and then have the current indentation prepended
 4. any other lines will be removed

-Any other line will be passed through unmodified.

 ## Example: printable ASCII table

 (for Python3, using TABs for indentation)